 Appendix O: UNIVERSITY OF MARYLAND POLICY ON PROMOTING RESPONSIBLE ACTION IN MEDICAL EMERGENCIES (APPROVED BY THE PRESIDENT V-1.00(J)

-Applications are accepted each Spring and admitted students begin the program the following Fall.
-Students applying for the program must be entering their sophomore, junior, or senior year of undergraduate work.
+Applications to MIDCM are accepted in the Spring and accepted students begin the program the following Fall.
+Students applying for the program must be entering their sophomore, junior, or senior year of undergraduate study.
 Applicants must be full-time students in good standing, with a cumulative GPA of 2.5 or better.
+Up to 70 students are accepted into the program each year.

-Note: Six credits can be double counted for your major and the minor.
-With the exception of the reseearch methods requirement, all classes must be completed after admission into the minor program.
+Note: Six credits (or two courses) can be double counted for your major and the minor.
+Classes must generally be completed after acceptance into the minor program, with the exception of the signature elective and methods requirements.